-Peppermint Mocha Cookies are thick, soft, rich, and full of chocolate and peppermint flavor!
-These cookies are super low-maintenance, with no dough chilling required, and they’ll be a major hit everywhere you bring them!
+These Peppermint Chocolate Cookies are thick, soft, rich, and full of chocolate mocha and peppermint flavor!
+These cookies are incredibly low-maintenance, with no dough chilling required, and they’ll be a major hit everywhere you bring them!

 This post is sponsored by Taylor & Colledge and their Peppermint Extract Paste!
 All opinions are my own.
 Thanks for supporting the brands that make Blue Bowl possible!

 Well, it’s here!
 It’s the final day of Cookie Week.

 Day 2: Funfetti Christmas Cookies